sputot/RINO/README.md

 You need g++, LAPACK and BLAS installed.

-Install the FILIB++ Interval Library, available from http://www2.math.uni-wuppertal.de/~xsc/software/filib.html (we used Version 3.0.2)
+Install the FILIB++ Interval Library, available from http://www2.math.uni-wuppertal.de/~xsc/software/filib.html (we used Version 3.0.2), and set variable $FILIBHOME

-Get and unzip the FADBAD++ automatic diffentiation package, available from http://www.fadbad.com/fadbad.html (we used FADBAD++ 2.1), and set variable $FADBADHOME to the FADBAD++ directory
+Get and unzip the FADBAD++ automatic diffentiation package, available from http://www.fadbad.com/fadbad.html (we used FADBAD++ 2.1), and set variable $FADBADHOME

 A modified of the third party package for Affine Arithmetic aaflib-0.1 (http://aaflib.sourceforge.net) has been included in the current directory, because some modifications were needed (additional functions and modifications of trigonometric functions).
 Future plans include separating more cleanly the initial version and our modifications...